Asymptotically tight security analysis of quantum key distribution based on universal source compression: Security proof based on phase error correction

-\begin{remark} The random variable $\hat{\Theta}_{\rm trash}$ is introduced so that the properties determined solely by the protocol setup such as the intensity of the light pulse Alice emits are inherited to the i.i.d.~state that upper-bounds the given state in the virtual protocol as in Eq.~\eqref{eq:bound_by_iid}~\cite{Zhou2022}.
-In the conventional post-selection technique, this has been achieved by showing that the permutation-invariant state with a fixed i.i.d.~marginal can be bounded from above by the i.i.d.~quantum state with the same i.i.d.~marginal~\cite{Fawzi2015, Nahar2024}.
-This technique can also be applied to our setup instead of introducing the trash round and $\hat{\Theta}_{\rm trash}$.
-However, the use of trash round is much more flexible than relying on the i.i.d.~marginal; Alice's marginal state needs not to be i.i.d.~(even though we here assumed it for simplicity) and can even be correlated as long as the permutation symmetry holds.
-Furthermore, a partial knowledge of Alice's marginal, which may be the case when the light source has imperfections, may suffice to obtain a meaningful subset $\Upsilon_{\epsilon_t}$ to satisfy Eq.~\eqref{eq:restriction_on_Theta}. \end{remark}
+\begin{remark} As mentioned earlier, the random variable $\hat{\Theta}_{\rm aux}$ is introduced so that the properties determined solely by the protocol setup, such as the intensity of a light pulse Alice emits, are inherited by i.i.d.~states that upper-bound the given state in the estimation protocol as in Eq.~\eqref{eq:bound_by_iid}~\cite{Zhou2022}.
+In the conventional post-selection technique, this has been achieved by showing that a permutation-invariant state with a fixed i.i.d.~marginal can be bounded from above by i.i.d.~quantum states with the same i.i.d.~marginal~\cite{Fawzi2015, Nahar2024}.
+This technique can also be applied to our setup instead of introducing $\hat{\Theta}_{\rm aux}$ for this.
+However, the use of the auxiliary random variable $\hat{\Theta}_{\rm aux}$ may be more flexible than relying on the i.i.d.~marginal.
+For example, a light pulse Alice emits need not be i.i.d.~and can even be correlated; one may still have a nontrivial subset $\Upsilon_{\epsilon_t}$ to satisfy Eq.~\eqref{eq:bound_out_of_Upsilon} in this scenario.
+Furthermore, a partial knowledge of Alice's marginal, which may be the case when a light source has imperfections, may suffice to obtain a meaningful subset $\Upsilon_{\epsilon_t}$.
+For some protocols, there may be a degree of freedom that cannot be controlled by Eve, given a particular realization $\Xi$ of the observable $\hat{\Xi}_{\rm pub}$, which can also be incorporated as a subset $\Upsilon_{\epsilon_t}$. \end{remark}